vvvv/The-Gray-Book/reference/hde/exporting.md

 ## Assets
 Choose how assets will be referenced in the exported application:
-* **Relative to document**: This option is most useful during development, to quickly test exports without having to worry about moving assets around.
+* **Original**: This option is most useful during development, to quickly test exports without having to worry about moving assets around.
 Assets will be referenced from where they are.
-Note though that this also means that moving the output files to a different place will break any references!
+Note though that moving the output files to a different place will break any references!
-* **Relative to output**: Use this option for final exports: It requires you to manually place your assets relative to the generated executable.
+* **Copy**: Use this option for final exports: It requires you to manually place your assets relative to the generated executable as they were relative to your root document during development.
 Like this the whole output can then be moved around and deployed to other PCs.

 ## Options
 ### Console App